Acknowledging SSHRC support

 - Contact information

-As a SSHRC grant recipient, you must acknowledge, verbally and/or in writing, your SSHRC funding and the role it has played in your research.
+As a SSHRC funding recipient, you must acknowledge, verbally and/or in writing, the support you receive from SSHRC funding and the role it has played in your research.
 This applies in the following cases:

 When possible, make acknowledgements in English and French.
 For more information, consult Canada’s Official Languages Policy.